PoojaLaveti/data603fall2022_PoojaLaveti/Homework01.md

 Queries are used to obtain only the required part of data from the whole dataset.
 Data modeling provides us with an abstract or blue print of the data.
 Through that we can know what information does the dataset contain.
 Analysis is the process of gaining insights from the data.
 We can get trends or patterns from the data.
 ### Phase 5: Interpretation
 If we are not sure about some information in the dataset. we can interpret that information through the patterns observed in the visualization and analysis process.
 Interpreted results can be used in business for decision making.

+## Challenges in Big Data Analysis
+### Challenge 1: Heterogenity and Incompleteness
+As the data is collected from different sources, there will be differences in the formats and some missing values in the data.
+Those differences and missing values may cause issues by giving wrong results while gaining insights.
+### Challenge 2: Scale
+With the continous increase of data, challenges to maintain it also increases.
+Storage devices to store the data and the cost to maintain the infrastructure increases.
+### Challenge 3: Timelines
+As the data is huge, it takes time to gain insights from the data.
+So the systems performance and the time required to gain the insights becomes a problem when no good techniques and tools are followed.
+### Challenge 4: Privacy
+Privacy is a very big challenge while maintaing huge information.
+As the projects are running by gaining insights from the data, if that data is not protected or secured then someone else may steal the insights we obtained for business decision makings.
+### Challenge 5: Human Collaboration
+Even though machine may be able handle all the data still human intervention is necessary in order to judge the machine produced results.
+It is possible for the machines to be baised or provide wrong results, so human collaboration is necessary to handle such issues.